Fiber optic cable

 - Keep the fiber connections and connectors capped when not in use to help prevent dust, dirt, or other substances from being on the connection of connector.

 - Always keep the fiber connections and connectors clean.

-- Do not allow the fiber cabling to bend more than the diameter of your fist.
+- Do not allow the fiber cabling to bend more than the diameter of your hand.
 Bending the cable further could cause physical damage to the cable.

-- Do not touch the tip of the actual fiber cabling, this could cut you.
+- Do not touch the tip of the actual fiber cabling, as it could cut you.

 - Never look down the fiber cabling when in use as light pulses are being used.
 To determine if the pulse is being sent, use a meter.